-- 1. Measure current effective shade at the stream surface using monitoring equipment, such as the Solar Pathfinder[TM], or using a hemispherical camera system and imagery analysis software. - a.
+- 1. Measure current effective shade at the stream surface using monitoring equipment, such as the Solar PathfinderTM, or using a hemispherical camera system and imagery analysis software. - a.
 Determine general vegetation category, canopy density, stream width and stream orientation. - b.
 Compare current effective shade results to either target effective shade from DEQ's shade gap analysis, or to the target percent effective shade values derived from the shade curves in the TMDL to assess the percent effective shade gap. - c.
 Entities choosing to use this methodology must submit their assessment strategy to DEQ for approval.
-Assessments should conform to guidelines outlined in OWEB's Addendum to Water Quality Monitoring Technical Guide Book, Ch.
-14: https://www.oregon.gov/oweb/Documents/Stream-Shade-Canopy-Cover-WQ-Monitoring-Guidebook-addendum-ch14.pdf (OWEB, 1999). - 2.
+Assessments should conform to guidelines outlined in OWEB's Addendum to Water Quality Monitoring Technical Guidebook, Ch.
+14: (OWEB, 1999). - 2.
 Conduct modeling using the Heat Source model (as used in this TMDL). - 3.
 Another method approved by DEQ through the TMDL implementation plan approval process.

 A project plan which includes a description of the assessment methodology must be submitted to DEQ for review and approval according to the timeline assigned in Table 8.
-Method documentation for Solar PathfinderTM can be accessed at https://www.solarpathfinder.com/pdf/pathfinder-manual.pdf.
+The Method documentation for Solar PathfinderTM is online.